 Humidity Levels: | 40-50% |

-Mesembryanthemum cordifolium, commonly known as the Baby Sun Rose, was formerly known as Aptenia cordifolia.
-This flowering plant is native to South Africa, and it is a perennial succulent in the family Aizoaceae.
+Mesembryanthemum cordifolium, commonly known as the Baby Sun Rose, was previously classified as Aptenia cordifolia.
+This perennial succulent flowering plant is native to South Africa from the Aizoaceae family.
+Serving as a fantastic year-round addition, this captivating garden feature enhances your landscape’s aesthetic appeal with a refreshing touch.

-The Baby Sun Rose is a low-growing ground cover succulent that forms a dense mat with many branching stems that emerge from a woody base.
+The Baby Sun Rose is a low-growing ground cover succulent that forms a dense mat with many branching stems emerging from a woody base.
+It maintains its shape even in areas deficient in nutrients or subjected to drought conditions, making it an excellent choice for landscape design.

-The fleshy stems may be rounded and reach up to 6 inches (15 cm).
-The succulent leaves are fleshy and bright green, have a flat and heart-shaped form and are up to 1.2 inches (3 cm) long.
+The fleshy stems are rounded and can reach up to 6 inches (15 cm) in length.
+The succulent leaves are fleshy, bright green, and heart-shaped, measuring up to 1.2 inches (3 cm) in length.
+This characteristic foliage adds to its visual appeal and versatility in various spaces, regardless of the season or location they are planted in.

-The common name for the Mesembryanthemum cordifolium is Baby Sun Rose, but it is also known by the following names:
+Although the common name for the Mesembryanthemum cordifolium is Baby Sun Rose, it has several other names:

 - Aptenia cordifolia variegata